Royal Dogs

 King Charles II

 It is no surprise that King Charles II was a fan of Spaniels.
-Of course, he had a breed named after him, but did you know that he issued a decree to allow his dogs everywhere in the kingdom, including Parliament?
+Of course, he had the breed Cavalier King Charles Spaniels named after him!
+But did you know that he issued a decree to allow his dogs everywhere in the kingdom, including Parliament?
 The original dog-friendly office!

 Queen Victoria